 MCQ on General onco

-Cancer cells secrete collagenases and proteases that chemically dissolve any extracellular boundaries
+Cancer cells secrete collagenases and proteases that chemically dissolve extracellular boundaries to facilitate invasion.

-The three main mechanisms by which cancer cells facilitate invasion are:
+The three main mechanisms by which cancer cells invade are:

-1. Dissolution of Extracellular Matrix: Cancer cells secrete proteolytic enzymes, such as matrix metalloproteinases (MMPs), that break down components of the extracellular matrix.
-This dissolution allows cancer cells to penetrate surrounding tissues.
+- **Dissolution of Extracellular Matrix**: Cancer cells secrete enzymes like matrix metalloproteinases (MMPs) that break down the extracellular matrix, allowing for tissue penetration.

 PET CT In Urological Malignancies